FaraayuniSufea/DSAII/README.md

 	dad[w]=v; }

 However the performance for basic dijkstra and a modified dijkstra are remains the same which it takes O((n+m)logn) time.
-Furthermore, both dijkstra and modified dijkstra are low complexity which is almost linear.
-Dijkstra algorithm are use for solving the problem of finding the shortest path, meanwhile the Modified Dijkstra algorithm are use to find the maximum load path.
+Additionally, the complexity of dijkstra and modified dijkstra is minimal and nearly linear.
+The Modified Dijkstra algorithm is used to identify the maximum load path, whereas the Dijkstra algorithm is used to solve the problem of finding the shortest path.